 - This method is extremely personalized to each individual and hence takes a lot of time.
 It can be quite costly with respect to the time that is spent.

 - Some performance dimensions can appear to be strikingly similar, or even completely overlap.
 This makes it difficult to grade people on these dimensions, and discriminant validity may be compromised.

 This modern performance appraisal method has gained immense relevance in recent times.

 In essence, the OKR method (Objectives and Key Results Method) is a performance management tool that outlines, communicates, and measures goals within an organization, thereby allowing all the employees to work towards a common goal.
 However, different levels of the organization set different goals and track different metrics.

 There are five main benefits of this performance appraisal method:

-Being the reason the tool was developed, performance sees a sharp rise when employees are told and shown the reason their effort is required.
+- Performance: This was the reason the tool was developed; performance sees a sharp rise when employees are told and shown the reason their effort is required.
 Most employees know that if their company does well, their jobs are safe, and they are likely to get more out of a job.
 It is natural to work harder towards something that you know you are making a difference in.